 Does Apple Cider Vinegar Break a Fast?
 [Intermittent Fasting Tips]

 Apple cider vinegar has become one of those health food items that appears to be a cure-all.
-And with each of these over-dramatized accounts, there's always a grain of truth (hello coconut oil, kale and avocado).
+There's also a ton of buzz around apple cider vinegar specifically with Intermittent Fasting.
 So what's the deal with apple cider vinegar?
-And if you do choose to use it, DOES IT BREAK YOUR FAST?!
+Should you use it with Intermittent Fasting?
+And if you do choose to use it, does apple cider vinegar break your fast?

 I'm going to be breaking down everything you need to know before you take your first sip of apple cider vinegar while Intermittent Fasting.

 Apple cider vinegar is made how many other vinegars are made - by fermenting a juice.
 In this case, the juice is apple.
 Fermentation breaks down the carbohydrates/sugars within the juice and first forms alcohol - such as with grape juice to wine.
 Further fermentation past this point converts the alcohol to vinegar.

 A multitude of small studies have been performed to assess apple cider vinegar on blood glucose levels.
 Although there's a vast amount of first hand experience stories of apple cider vinegar aiding in reducing fasted blood glucose and HbA1C (a marker of blood glucose levels measured over time), the clinical research isn't as strong.
 However, one meta-analysis found that there is evidence of roughly 20mL of apple cider vinegar per day aiding in lowered fasted blood glucose, decreased HbA1C and a healthier blood lipid profile.(1) Another study found that consumption of vinegar is showing significant improvement in post-prandial (aka after eating) insulin sensitivity.(2) In fact, the effects were so strong that the researchers amounted it to similar activity as the Type 2 Diabetes medication, metformin.(2)